H-0-O/spark-orm/README.md

 These indexes are registered during the first initiation of Product.

 ### I would greatly appreciate your support on GitHub.
-Please consider giving me a [star](git@github.com:H-0-O/spark-orm.git) to show your support.
+Please consider giving me a [star](https://github.com/H-0-O/spark-orm.git) to show your support.
 Thank you!
-#  Note the library is under development and may have lots of changes in the future, event in its basics
+#  Note the library is under development and may have lots of changes in the future, even in its basics